 "Unidentified craft approaching at ten o'clock, thirty degrees from orbital.
 Juu Squad, let's greet 'em.
 Guard up, but keep your weapons stowed and stick to formation.
 We don't want any trouble we can avoid."

 Rasmi was already pulling her jumper into position.
-Within a few moments her proximity sensors were registering a perfect V of individual fighters, Khepri off to her left, all of them approaching the blip of a craft that the AI could find no label for.
+Within a few moments her proximity sensors were registering the V-formation of her unit, Khepri's jumper off to her left, all of them approaching the blip of a craft that her AI could find no label for.

-As the visitor's bulk took shape in her visual, reflecting little light but blotting out stars, Rasmi could see why the computer was baffled.
+As the mystery ship's bulk took shape in her visual displays, reflecting little light but blotting out stars, Rasmi could see why the computer was baffled.
 She might be just an ensign, but she knew her ships, and this was no model made on any of Ra's five planets within the last century.

 "Weapons present but not armed," reported the lieutenant's voice from the head of the squad, sounding as uncertain as they all probably felt.
-Jaunting from one star system to another was no small effort.
-And maybe it was a design quirk of whatever alien planet had spawned the thing, but Rasmi would have said it looked...wrecked.
+None of them had ever seen a real, working inter-star-system vessel in action before.
+Although "working" might have been a generous description.
+Maybe it was a design quirk of whatever alien planet had spawned the thing, but Rasmi would have said the ship looked...wrecked.

-Fleetwide speakers crackled as the AIs compensated for an unfamiliar signal.
+Fleetwide speakers crackled as the AIs figured out how to render an otherworldly signal.

 Then a new image pixeled into place on their comm screens.

 Humanoid, in all but the green skin and wide pointed ears.
-Apparently female, although from what Rasmi knew of eir species, their biology didn't quite work that way.
+Apparently female, although from what Rasmi knew of eir species, their biology didn't come with human-style genders.
 A single floodlight plus some intermittent sparks from a panel in the background lit up eir rosy eyes, eir mass of straw-colored hair with two lavender streaks in the front...and eir outfit, all green-black leather and torn lavender ribbons, accented by clasps and rings of some silver-white metal worked into exquisite vinelike designs.

-"I am needing help," ey said, in a stilted and accented version of Modern Standard Ra.
+"I am needing help," said the alien Sailor Senshi, in a stilted and accented version of Modern Standard Ra.
 "I am a Sailor Senshi.
 Please to be taking me to your leader."

 A high screen at the foot of the room showed a first-time gymnast from Hathor taking gold in the high jump, while at the oblong table below a hasty conference of the Ennead gathered.

-The Ra system's interplanetary mediation council consisted of Banebded, Sopdet, the other two Queens, and an elected representative from each of the five planets.
-(The Republic of Nepthys kept petitioning to have a second representative, in view of its lack of a Queen; the others, citing its low population, kept voting the proposal down.)
+The Ra system's interplanetary council had nine members: Banebded, Sopdet, the other two Queens, and one elected representative from each of the five planets.
+(The Republic of Nepthys kept petitioning to have a second representative, in view of its lack of a Queen; the others, citing Nepthys' low population, kept voting the proposal down.)
 All except Banebded, Sopdet, and the Osiran representative were present only by hologram.
 At the virtual two-thirds of the table, advisers and interns kept flickering in and out of frame.

 In a seat between Banebded and her elected counterpart sat the treeperson who had identified eirself as Sailor Makaiju.